An Introduction to MATLAB: Basic Operations

 You can always get help in MATLAB by typing "help".
 Type this alone and you'll get a big list of directories you can get more information about - which is not always too useful.
 It's more useful to type "help" with some other command that you'd like to know more about.
 E.g.:

 SIN Sine of argument in radians.
 SIN(X) is the sine of the elements of X. See also ASIN, SIND.
-Overloaded methods: codistributed/sin gpuArray/sin sym/sin Reference page in Help browser doc sin
+Reference page in Doc Center doc sin Other functions named sin codistributed/sin gpuArray/sin sym/sin

 ATAN Inverse tangent, result in radians.
 ATAN(X) is the arctangent of the elements of X. See also ATAN2, TAN, ATAND, ATAN2D.
-Overloaded methods: codistributed/atan gpuArray/atan sym/atan Reference page in Help browser doc atan
+Reference page in Doc Center doc atan Other functions named atan codistributed/atan gpuArray/atan sym/atan

 You can get a list of all the built-in functions by typing